karl-zylinski/karl-zylinski.github.io/new/content/posts/introduction-to-odin.md

 ```C
 array: Special_Array(f64, 128)
 ```
-array will then be a variable that is of the Special_Array type, where the items array has been specialized to contain `128` `f64` items.
+array will then be a variable that is of the `Special_Array` type, where the items array inside it will contain `128` items of type `f64`.

-Finally, we can make procedures that use these generic structs:
+We can make procedures that use these generic structs:
 ```C
 find_random_thing_in_special_array :: proc(arr: Special_Array($T, $N)) -> T {
 	return arr.items[rand.int31_max(arr.num_items_used)]